 In the AnyConnect window be sure that cuvpn.cuvpn.cornell.edu is selected in the Connect To box, then click Connect.

 - In the Group box, select Two-Step_Login.
 This will be required for all VPNs as of July 15, 2021, but you can use it any time.

 In the User Name box, enter your Cornell NetID or GuestID.

 Note: If you are connecting to a departmental VPN, enter your NetID and the name of the departmental group, for example, pqs665@departmental_group_name.

 - In the Password box, enter your NetID password.

-- In the DUO Passcode (push/SMS/phone) box, type one of the following options to complete Two-Step Login:
+In the Second Password or DUO Passcode (push/SMS/phone) box, type one of the following options to complete Two-Step Login: